-The LTI Plan Amendment will not be implemented unless approved by our shareholders.
-If the LTI Plan Amendment is not approved by our shareholders:
+The A&R LTIP will not be implemented unless the A&R LTIP Resolution is approved by our shareholders.
+If the A&R LTIP Resolution is not approved by our shareholders, then the LTIP will remain in place as currently drafted:

-- the DSU Plan will remain in place, and any outstanding DSUs will continue to be settled in cash; and (i) - (ii) the maximum number of Common Shares reserved and available for issuance upon the settlement, exercise or redemption, as applicable, of Awards will remain equal to 5,850,000 plus the number of our Common Shares subject to stock options previously granted under the Option Plan that expire or for any reason are canceled or terminated after May 22, 2020 without having been exercised in full, and the Company will continue to grant awards under the LTI Plan until such current share reserve is exhausted.
-As of April 10, 2023, there are 3,360,316 Common Shares reserved and available for issuance upon the settlement, exercise or redemption of Awards, as applicable, granted under the LTIP, subject to the applicable recycling provisions of the LTIP.
-If the A&R LTIP is not approved, once such share reserve is exhausted, the Company may elect to provide compensation through other means, such as cash-settled awards or other cash compensation, to assure that the Company and its affiliates can attract and retain qualified personnel.
+(i) the maximum number of Common Shares reserved and available for issuance upon the settlement, exercise or redemption, as applicable, of Awards will remain equal to 12,350,000 plus the number of our Common Shares subject to stock options previously granted under the Option Plan that expire or for any reason are canceled or terminated after May 22, 2020 without having been exercised in full, and the Company will continue to grant awards under the LTIP until such current share reserve is exhausted.
+As of the Record Date, there were 1,011,741 Common Shares reserved and available for issuance upon the settlement, exercise or redemption of Awards, as applicable, granted under the LTIP, subject to the applicable recycling provisions of the LTIP.
+If the A&R LTIP Resolution is not approved, once such share reserve is exhausted, the Company may elect to provide compensation through other means, such as cash-settled awards or other cash compensation, to assure that the Company and its affiliates can attract and retain qualified personnel.